 Retinol is one of the very few over-the-counter drugstore anti-aging skincare ingredients that can provide the most consistent and visual improvement in the skin.
-By results, I mean brighter, clearer skin, improved skin texture and a reduction in pore size.
+By improvement, I mean brighter, clearer skin, improved skin texture, and a reduction in pore size.
 Over time, retinol can also help with hyperpigmentation, fine lines, wrinkles, and even acne.

 Today the drugstore has an expansive selection of effective retinol treatments, some of which rival their more expensive luxury counterparts.
 Before we get into all of the retinol goodness that the drugstore offers, let’s take a look at what retinol is and how it works.

 Retinol is a derivative of vitamin A. Retinol is a type of retinoid, which is the umbrella term used for vitamin A derivatives.
 Discovered in 1909, retinol was first formulated in 1947.
-As a supplement, it’s used to treat vitamin A deficiency, but we love it for other reasons, especially it’s topical use as an anti-aging treatment.
+As a supplement, it is used to treat vitamin A deficiency, but we love it for other reasons, especially its topical use as an anti-aging treatment.

 The Different Types of Retinoids

 There are so many different variations of retinoids.
 This makes it quite confusing when you are trying to decide which one to try.
 Just remember that all retinoids need to be converted into retinoic acid at the cellular level in order to be used by the skin.

 Let’s take a quick look at the main retinoids from weakest to strongest: